xoxco/awarejs/readme.md

 		background: #FFFF99;
 	}

-** Tracks the reader's local time of day
+**Track the reader's local time of day**

 What if your site could look different during breakfast than it does late at night?
 Aware.js adds CSS classes based on the time of day.
+Consider how your visitor's needs might be different as the natural cycle of the day progresses.

 Is the sun out?
 Or is it dark?
 Aware.js adds a class for daytime and nighttime: